jl-bernal/jl-bernal.github.io/research.md

 I have also worked in other dark matter models.
 One example involves dark matter-baryon scattering, which suppresses matter clustering at small scale but also changes the baryon temperatures.
 My collaborators and I have derived for the first time the temperature perturbation equations including the contributions from this exotic scattering.
 We found that accounting for these effects further suppresses clustering at small scales at early times, which, together with the modified temperature perturbations, would affect the formation of the first galaxies and modify the signal of HI LIM from cosmic dawn.
 Finally, I have also studied primordial black holes, which could be part of the dark matter, and could also be the seeds of the supermassive black holes that are observed at very high redshifts and are too massive to be explained with standard astrophysical mechanisms.

 **Related talks**:
-- [Looking for multi-electronvolt axion-like particle dark matter on the sky]({{ site.url }}/assets/docs/IFCA.pdf) - Instituto de Fisica de Cantabria, IFCA - 2022.
+- [Cosmic optical background, blazars and line-intensity mapping view for multi-eV axion-like particle dark matter]({{ site.url }}/assets/docs/IFCA.pdf) - Università degli Studi di Milano - 2023.
 - [Dark matter and neutrino decays with line-intensity mapping]({{ site.url }}/assets/docs/FermiLab.pdf) - FermiLab - 2021.

 # Cosmological tensions